pry0cc/tew/README.md

 - [x] Use proper flags library
 - [x] Add ability to import and use dnsx JSON & text output files - working on it!
 - [ ] Clean up DNSX Parsing module and sort unique
+- [ ] Add output text file as option
+- [ ] Test on Windows, Linux & Mac for cross-compatibility

 # Credit
 - @hakluke - Thank you man for helping me fix that dumb bug :)